-Column B - Enter all income from wages, salaries, commissions and other compensation net of Form 2106 expenses in this column.

-- Column C Enter all income from net profits, rents and other taxable income.
-Individuals engaged in business or holding partnership interests should complete Parts C, D & E before completing Column C. - Column D Column B plus Column C. - Column E Multiply the figures in Column D by the appropriate tax rate(s). - Column F Enter all of the following, if applicable: - city tax shown as withheld on the W-2s taxes withheld to cities with allocated 2106 expenses should be reduced proportionately); - city tax paid directly to a city not listed on Form IR-25 (attach a copy of the return filed with that city); and - city tax paid on your behalf by a partnership (attach a copy of the K-1).
+- Column B Enter all income from wages, salaries, commissions and other compensation net of Form 2106 expenses in this column. - Column C Enter all income from net profits, rents and other taxable income.
+Individuals engaged in business or holding partnership interests should complete Parts C, D & E before completing Column C. - Column D Column B plus Column C. - Column E Multiply the figures in Column D by the appropriate tax rate(s). - Column F Enter all of the following, if applicable: - city tax shown as withheld on the W-2s taxes withheld to cities with allocated 2106 expenses should be reduced proportionately); - city tax paid directly to a city not listed on Form IR-25 (attach a copy of the return filed with that city); and - city tax paid on your behalf by a partnership, credit limited to amount subject to tax for the city of residence..